Scatter Creek Wildlife Area: Glacial Heritage Wildlife Area Unit

-The southern end of the Gate to Belmore Trail is near the preserve and under plans by the county's Trail Connectivity Program, the pathway is to be extended by 1.6 mi to the site.
-The project would connect the corridor of natural areas and preserves to the Yelm-Rainier-Tenino Trail and other hiking routes in the region.

 Several species of animals and birds, such as elk and western meadowlark, have returned to the Glacial Heritage Wildlife Area.
+The prairie is home to purple martins, robins, and towhees, as well as raptor species such as kestrels and ospreys.
 Native plants, which include camas and the endangered golden paintbrush, have thrived in the protected habitat.
 The golden paintbrush is a crucial food source for larvae of the Taylor's checkerspot butterfly, an endangered species.
 Conservation efforts include persistent attention to the removal of Scotch broom, an invasive, non-native plant.

+The southern end of the Gate to Belmore Trail is near the preserve and under plans by the county's Trail Connectivity Program, the pathway is to be extended by 1.6 mi to the site.
+The project would connect the corridor of natural areas and preserves to the Yelm-Rainier-Tenino Trail and other hiking routes in the region.